Lamaie/HackHub/README.md

 `git clone https://github.com/lamaie/hackhub.git`
 3. Navigate to the project directory:
 `cd hackhub`
-4. Install the required packages:
-`python3 -m pip install -r requirements.txt`
-5. Run the app:
+4. Run the app:
 `python3 HackHub.py`
-6. Open your web browser and go to http://localhost:5000/.
+5. Open your web browser and go to http://localhost:5000/.

 ## Contributing

 We welcome contributions to HackHub!
 If you have an idea for a new feature or find a bug, please open an issue or submit a pull request.

-## License

-HackHub is released under the MIT License.
-See the [LICENSE](LICENSE) file for details.